E3SM-Project/e3sm_data_docs/docs/source/AITraining/index.rst

 AI Training Datasets
 ====================

-The E3SM project has developed several datasets specifically for AI and machine learning applications.
-These datasets have been processed by AI2 to make them publicly accessible and easier to use for research purposes.
+The E3SM project and `Allen Institute for AI (Ai2) <https://allenai.org/>`_ work together to develop datasets for AI and machine learning applications.
+E3SMv2 and E3SMv3 have been processed by Ai2 to make them publicly accessible and easier to use for research purposes.

 Dataset Details
 ***************